icraf-indonesia/wanulcas/README.md

 3. Open `app.R` (or `ui.R`/`server.R`) and click **Run App** in RStudio, or run `shiny::runApp()` in your R console.

 ## User Manual
-User manual and model documentation are available at: https://talas-tools.github.io/wanulcas/
+In the meantime, the user manual and model documentation are available at: https://talas-tools.github.io/wanulcas/ The updated tutorial can be find directly inside the Application -> Overview -> Tutorial

 WaNuLCAS simulates the balance of water, nutrients, and light capture in agroforestry systems dynamically over time.
 The application is divided into several main sections accessible via the navigation bar:
 - **Home**: Main landing page and quick navigation